pomelo-io/dao-security/README.md

 The judging process being mostly subjective, in case be useful to offer some general direction and references for assisting judges in their assessments.
 Objective metrics can be effective for a quick first sort of submissions' quality.
 But finding good metrics for measuring work effort can be tricky.
 A few options are presented here (based on [[14]](#user-content-#14)):
 - Resources spent: time, reports length and details
-- Attributable results: number of valid findings, criticity, CPU/RAM optimization for EOS smart contracts
+- Attributable results: number of valid findings, criticity, CPU/RAM gains from optimization (for EOS smart contracts)

 #### Mathematical approach for the distribution of rewards
 The litterature has been quite prolific since the 1940's towards creating and solving *fair division [[15]](#user-content-#15)* problems using game theory models.
 Of particular interest to the DAOS project is the subject of *fair division of a single homogeneous resource [[16]](#user-content-#16)* (where only the amount matters... like money!), the concepts of *welfarism*, *social welfare orderings* and "*the problem of the commons*" among others [[17]](#user-content-#17).
 They offer great insights towards creating a fair reward distribution system in the context of subjective evaluations.